gaebar/store-management-application/README.md

 cd store-management-application
 ```
 ### 3. Ensure Prerequisites are Installed:
-Ensure Java, Maven and MySQL are installed and properly configured on your system before
+Ensure Java, Maven and MySQL are installed and properly configured on your system before starting.
-   starting.
 The application is tested with Java 17 and Maven 3.9.4.

-## Usage

-## Screenshots

 ## Future Enhancements